 3. An applicant may be required to demonstrate a satisfactory knowledge of the proposed field of study in an examination administered by the Department or Departments.

-For programmes requiring 24 credit hours or more, the academic unit may choose not to require a thesis or comprehensive examination.
+For programs requiring 24 credit hours or more, the academic unit may choose not to require a thesis or comprehensive examination.

-3. Students may, with the approval of the Dean, augment their programme with a limited number of other courses of their choice.
-Passing grades are not required in these non-programme courses in order to continue in graduate studies or obtain a Master's degree.
+3. Students may, with the approval of the Dean, augment their program with a limited number of other courses of their choice.
+Passing grades are not required in these non-program courses in order to continue in graduate studies or obtain a Master's degree.

 However, the final grades in these courses will be recorded on the student's transcripts.
-The grading system in non-programme courses shall be that appropriate to the particular course.
+The grading system in non- program courses shall be that appropriate to the particular course.

 4. Candidates submitting a thesis on an approved topic shall conduct systematic research under the direction of a Supervisor recommended by the appropriate Department or Departments and approved by the Dean.
 The candidate may be required to take an oral examination.

-5. Changes in either the programme of courses or the topic of the thesis require the approval of the Dean.
+5. Changes in either the program of courses or the topic of the thesis require the approval of the Dean.